HISTORY OF PHARMACY IN INDIA

 Indian Tariff Act

-Levy of customs duty on goods including foods, drinks, drugs, chemicals and medicines imported into India or exported there from.
+Levy of customs duty on goods including foods, drinks, drugs,

 1898